DTegano/Web-Scraping-NHL-Data-for-Prediction-using-Machine-Learning/README.md

   d = cbind(d,emp)
 }
 ```
-I got to learn the hardway not to have a 'date' data frame when using automatic web scraper that includes 'for date in date_month {' as part of your code.
+I got to learn the hardway not to have a 'date' data frame when using an automatic web scraper that includes 'for date in date_month {' as part of your code.
 Thankfully, I was able to make the small change from "date" to "dat" to get all of the wheels greased and working again.
 This cleans and binds all the data for one game together.
 This way, it is much easier to rbind all of my rows for each game once the last part of the web scraper code has been run.
 <p></p>

 This checks to see if any game goes into Overtime or Shootout: